iamthejao/portfolioTools/README.md

 In order to facilitate the tutorials, the timeseries are already downloaded in this repository.

-Please check notebook tutorials for portfolio statistics, risk measures and backtest
+Please check notebook tutorials for portfolio statistics, risk measures and backtest.
+I recommend first checking the Portfolio Tutorial Notebook.

 # How to use data from other sources (like BBG backtest)
 A notebook for reading excel and transforming into parquet file is provided along with the tutorials.
 The timeseries can then be loaded normally with the Portfolio class.